April 4, 2014, at 7:30 PM in Lillie Auditorium

 Alan Lightman, physicist, writer, social entrepreneur, and professor of humanities at the Massachusetts Institute of Technology

 Alan Lightman began publishing essays about science, the human side of science, and the “mind of science” in 1981, beginning with Smithsonian and moving to Science 82, The New Yorker, and other magazines.
 Lightman’s novel Einstein’s Dreams was an international bestseller and has been translated into thirty languages.
 Einstein’s Dreams was also the March 1998 selection for National Public Radio‘s “Talk of the Nation” Book Club.
 The novel has been used in numerous colleges and universities, in many cases for university-wide adoptions in “common-book” programs, and is one of the mostly widely used texts in American colleges today.
 More than two dozen independent theatrical and musical productions have been based on Einstein’s Dreams.
 Lightman’s novel The Diagnosis was a finalist for the 2000 National Book Award in fiction and has been adopted by high school teachers of Advanced Placement English.
 In 2007 Lightman released his most recent novel, Ghost, an examination of the dichotomies of the physical world and the spiritual world, scepticism and faith, the natural and the supernatural, and science and religion.
 In 2009, Lightman published his first volume of poetry, a book-length narrative in verse titled “Song of Two Worlds.”
-His newest book of essays, An Accidental Universe will be published in the spring of 2014.

 In 2003, Lightman founded the Harpswell Foundation, a nonprofit organization whose mission is to empower a new generation of women leaders in Cambodia and the developing world, specifically through housing, education, and leadership training.
 The Foundation is funded from the donations of private individuals, foundations, and corporations.
 All major projects of the Foundation so far have taken place in Cambodia, a country in desperate need after essentially all of its educated class were destroyed by the Khmer Rouge in the 1970s.